 Plus, you will have a better notion of what that means for the outcome of the entire game.
 Of course, you’ll need to be quick, as the lines will move as soon as the information reaches the sportsbook.

 Pay attention to forecast reports as well.
-If there’s going to be bad weather, an NFL or college football game is likely to have more rushing yards and less passing yards.
+If there’s going to be bad weather, an NFL or college football game is likely to have more rushing yards and fewer passing yards.

 Like with every other bet, sportsbooks charge juice on these props, so even though they are a 50/50 chance, you won’t even get an even-money payout.
 This means that you are mathematically likely to lose money on these bets in the long run.